Luckae/Android-Login-with-PHP-and-MySQL/README.md

 4. API level used for compiling is 28

 5. The folder "youcare" contains the api codes for the php Login.
+6. There a users.sql table that includes all registration fields 7.Create your database and launch it
-6. Feel free to modify the code and just pretty much create your own stuff out of it.
+8. Feel free to modify the code and just pretty much create your own stuff out of it.
-7. Do not forget to give attribution
+9. Do not forget to give attribution